Hovnanian Enterprises (NYSE:HOV) Updates FY 2022 Earnings Guidance

-Hovnanian Enterprises (NYSE:HOV – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $26.50-$32.00 for the period.
+Hovnanian Enterprises (NYSE:HOV – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share guidance of $26.50-$32.00 for the period.
 The company issued revenue guidance of $2.80 billion-$3.00 billion.Hovnanian Enterprises also updated its Q3 2022 guidance to EPS.

-Separately, StockNews.com assumed coverage on Hovnanian Enterprises in a report on Thursday, March 31st.
-They set a hold rating for the company.
+Separately, StockNews.com began coverage on shares of Hovnanian Enterprises in a research note on Thursday, March 31st.
+They set a hold rating on the stock.

 About Hovnanian Enterprises (Get Rating)